qonto/postgresql-partition-manager/README.md

 - `validate`: Validates the partition configuration file
 - `run check`: Checks if partitions match the expected configuration.
 This is useful for detecting incorrect partitions
-- `run provisioning`: Creates future partitions
+- `run provisioning`: Creates future partitions (as well as outdated partitions if `provisionRetentionPartitions` is true)
 - `run cleanup`: Removes (or detach) outdated partitions
 - `run all`: Execute provisioning, cleanup, and check commands sequentially